 List of CAR-T Deals

-Below is a list of recent CAR-T deals and partnerships:
+Below is a summary of recent CAR-T deals:

-- bluebird bio entered a strategic collaboration with Celgene Corporation in March 2018
+- bluebird bio elected to enter into a broad strategic collaboration with Celgene Corporation in March 2013

 - Gilead Sciences acquired Kite Pharma for $11.9 billion in August 2017

 - J&J paid $350 million to partner with Chinese firm Nanjing Legend Biotech in December 2017

 - Gilead acquired Cell Design Labs for $567 million in December 2017

 - Celgene acquired Juno Therapeutics $9 billion in January 2018 in a strategic move to acquire full rights to the bluebird bio’s CAR-T

 - AbbVie entered into a 4 year license agreement with Calibr for an undisclosed sum in June 2018

 - Novartis acquired the French CDMO, CellforCure, in January 2019 to expand its CAR-T manufacturing